awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-pull-request.md

 ## Create a Pull Request \(AWS CLI\)<a name="how-to-create-pull-request-cli"></a>

-To use AWS CLI commands with AWS CodeCommit, install the AWS CLI\.
+To use AWS CLI commands with CodeCommit, install the AWS CLI\.
 For more information, see [Command Line Reference](cmd-ref.md)\.

-To use the AWS CLI to create a pull request in an AWS CodeCommit repository:
+**To use the AWS CLI to create a pull request in a CodeCommit repository**

 1. Run the create\-pull\-request command, specifying:
    + The name of the pull request \(with the \-\-title option\)\.
    + The description of the pull request \(with the \-\-description option\)\.
    + A list of targets for the create\-pull\-request command, including:
-     + The name of the AWS CodeCommit repository where the pull request is created \(with the repositoryName attribute\)\.
+     + The name of the CodeCommit repository where the pull request is created \(with the repositoryName attribute\)\.
      + The name of the branch that contains the code changes you want reviewed, also known as the source branch \(with the sourceReference attribute\)\.
      + \(Optional\) The name of the branch where you intend to merge your code changes, also known as the destination branch, if you do not want to merge to the default branch \(with the destinationReference attribute\)\.
    + A unique, client\-generated idempotency token \(with the \-\-client\-request\-token option\)\.

-   For example, to create a pull request named *My Pull Request* with a description of *Please review these changes by Tuesday* that targets the *MyNewBranch* source branch and is to be merged to the default branch *master* in an AWS CodeCommit repository named `MyDemoRepo`:
+   For example, to create a pull request named *My Pull Request* with a description of *Please review these changes by Tuesday* that targets the *MyNewBranch* source branch and is to be merged to the default branch *master* in a CodeCommit repository named `MyDemoRepo`:

    ```
    aws codecommit create-pull-request --title "My Pull Request" --description "Please review these changes by Tuesday" --client-request-token 123Example --targets repositoryName=MyDemoRepo,sourceReference=MyNewBranch